A Connecticut Nonprofit Organization dedicated to helping our first responders and veterans.

 Deb Sousa.PNG

-Debra Rodrigues Sousa
+Debra Rodrigues Sousa, Board Secretary

 Debra has been a Mental Health Probation Officer for the State of Connecticut since 2008.
 She is trained and certified in Mental Health for Offenders, Peer Support, CIT and Cultural Competency.
 She is the Peer Support contact for her office.
 She graduated from Quinnipiac University in 2021 with a business degree in Organizational Leadership and also has a Masters certificate in Latino Community Practice.
 Debra is Multilingual speaking both Portuguese and Spanish.
 Her goals are to build an extensive Peer Support Program within Court Support Services.